MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-spatial-data-services-using-php.md

  Finally, in terms of a development environment, you can use anything from a text editor such as Windows Notepad to a full-fledged PHP IDE such as PHP Designer to write your code.

 ### PHP Starter Code
- This article contains numerous samples of interacting with [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] Geocode Dataflow API using PHP.
+ This article contains numerous samples of interacting with [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) Geocode Dataflow API using PHP.
 If you are already familiar with PHP, you may not need any assistance creating and setting up a PHP page in which to include your Bing Maps code.
-However, if you need assistance getting started, you may want to begin with the following simple PHP structure which includes a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] that will be discussed in the following section.
+However, if you need assistance getting started, you may want to begin with the following simple PHP structure which includes a [Bing Maps Key](../articles/includes/maps-ticket-md.md) that will be discussed in the following section.

- **Listing 1 - PHP starter code for working with [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] Geocode Dataflow API**
+ **Listing 1 - PHP starter code for working with [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) Geocode Dataflow API**

 ```
 <<html>